Strophox/tetro-tui/README.md

 ### *Experienced players:* How does it compare to familiar / industry-standard stacker games?

-> The customizability of Tetro TUI is put to good use and a handful of setting templates are provided to emulate e.g. guideline gameplay/keybinds/graphics.
-> Note that some handling limitations [may apply to your terminal](#why-do-some-gameplay-settings-dasarretc-or-registering-shift-as-keypress-not-work-for-me).
->
 > <details>
 > <summary>
-> The "Default"-settings – though they should feel familiar – do take liberty in 'shifting some mechanics closer to the platonic ideal' of the game.
-This is obviously an informal distinction and in practice means:
+> The customizability of Tetro TUI is put to good use and, besides Defaults, a handful of settings profiles/templates are provided to emulate e.g. guideline gameplay\*/keybinds\*/graphics (\*Handling limitations [may apply to your terminal](#why-do-some-gameplay-settings-dasarretc-or-registering-shift-as-keypress-not-work-for-me):
 > </summary>
 >
+> The "Default"-settings however – though they should remain very familiar – do take liberties in 'shifting some mechanics closer to the platonic ideal' of the game.
+This is obviously an informal distinction but in practice just means:
+>
+> **Graphics:**
+> - Chosen default palette is more pastel with **uniform perceptual brightness**.
+>
 > **Keybinds:**
-> - Default controls set to **WASD + Arrow keys** (this also works better due to terminal limitations).
+> - Default controls set to **WASD + Arrow keys** (also preferred due to common [terminal limitations](#why-do-some-gameplay-settings-dasarretc-or-registering-shift-as-keypress-not-work-for-me)).
-> - Dedicated binds possible for **Rotate 180°**, **Teleport Down** ('Sonic Drop'), even Teleport Left/Right.
+> - Dedicated keys possible for **Rotate 180°**, **Teleport Down** ('Sonic Drop'), even Teleport Left/Right.
 >
 > **Gameplay:**
-> - Default use of the flexible/intuitive/symmetrical [**Ocular Rotation** System](#experienced-players-what-is-this-ocular-rotation-system) (instead of the quirky/sometimes asymmetrical industry default).
+> - Default use of the flexible/intuitive/symmetrical [**Ocular Rotation** System](#experienced-players-what-is-this-ocular-rotation-system) (instead of: the quirky / sometimes asymmetrical industry default).
-> - Default **Recency (History) Randomizer** (instead of 'overdeterministic' 7-Bag).
+> - Default **Recency Randomizer** which is random but biases toward choosing less recent pieces (instead of: 'overdeterministic' 7-Bag).
 > - **Points (score) bonus** system is currently kept custom and simple.
 >   - '1pt for simple line clear, with increasing bonus for larger lineclears, combos, spins and perfect clears.'
->   - *Note:* 'Allspin' (instead of preoccupation with 'T-spins'), currently no 'minis'.
+>   - *Note:* 'Allspin' (instead of: preoccupation with 'T-spins'), currently no 'minis'.
 >   - *Note:* Combos (but no additional points for 'back to back' other than existing incentives for special maneuvers).
 >   - Exact formula: `point_bonus = if is_perfect_clear{ 4 }else{ 1 } * if is_spin{ 2 }else{ 1 } * (lineclears * 2 - 1) + (combo - 1)`
-> - Different **lock reset** limit: 'max time = 10⋅current lock delay' (instead of 'max 15 moves with current lock delay').
+> - Different **lock reset** limit: 'max time = 10⋅current lock delay' (instead of: 'max 15 moves with current lock delay').
-> - Speed/gravity/fall curve technically a customizable mix of exponential decay + linear decrease.
+> - Speed/gravity/fall curve slightly less fast but very close to 'standard'.
 >
 > </details>